-or Graphic Communications Sales and Marketing (A.A.S.)
-Liberal Arts and Sciences: Science (A.S.) or Childhood Education (Teacher Education Transfer) (A.A.), Early Childhood Education (Teacher Education Transfer) (A.A.), or Adolescence Education (Teacher Education Transfer) (A.A.)
+Science Education Liberal Arts and Sciences: Science (A.S.), Health Science (A.S.),

+Childhood Education (Teacher Education Transfer) (A.A.), Early Childhood Education (Teacher Education Transfer) (A.A.), or Adolescence Education (Teacher Education Transfer) (A.A.)

+Science Writer Health Science (A.S.)

 Secondary Education Liberal Arts and Sciences: General Studies (A.A.)